grepcats/word-counter/README.md

     * Input: "cat"; "dog"; "the"; "the cat and the dog are great"
     * Output: cat: 1; dog: 1; the: 2;
     * This changes the structure of the program somewhat.
 Adding GetAll() and ClearAll() methods, as well as a static list.
 It will also change the form and the object passed to the Index page.

+## Setup/Installation instructions
+In terminal,
+* git clone https://github.com/grepcats/word-counter to Desktop
+* navigate to "WordCounter" folder one level down
+* run "dotnet restore" in project folder to load dependencies
+* run "dotnet build" to build project and its dependencies into a set of binaries
+* run "dotnet run" to run the project

+Open web browser and navigate to http://localhost:5000.
+Program will run as long as it is running in the terminal.

+## Known Bugs
+No known bugs at this time.
+Please report any bugs by opening a GitHub issue.

+## Support and Contact Details
+If there are any issues or questions, please contact me at kayla.renee at gmail dot com or create an issue in GitHub.

+## Technologies Used
+C#/ASP.NET Core, jQuery.

+## License
+Copyright (c) 2018 **Kayla Ondracek**

 #### Color combo generated at https://coolors.co/393d3f-fdfdff-c6c5b9-62929e-546a7b